petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm.md

 > [!NOTE]
 >
 > - vTPM is enabled by default.
-> - We recommend that you enable Secure Boot, if you aren't using custom unsigned kernel or drivers.
-It's not enabled by default.
+> - Secure boot isn't enabled by default.
+We strongly recommend that you enable Secure Boot, if you aren't using custom unsigned kernel or drivers.
 Secure Boot preserves boot integrity and enables foundational security for VMs.

 ### [Portal](#tab/portal)